ddanilyuk/clangCompiler/README.md

 ### You can:

-- Compile functions, blocs with local variables and ternary operators.
+- Compile functions, do-while blocs, local variables and ternary operators.

 ### Example: